Thomas-Gottwald/NLP4/READMENLP4.md

 One problem that occurs with the PDF extraction is that disadvantageous parts of the PDF, which contain no usable information for our usecase, are also extracted.
 This means for example the title page with the paper contibutors etc. or food- / head- notes.
 It would be beneficial to analyze ways to remove these parts from the extracted text or recognize them before extracting the text.
-This would boost the performance of the NLP techniques like the similarity or key word extraction when they are used in combination with the pdf extraction.
+This would boost the performance of the NLP techniques like the similarity or keyword extraction when they are used in combination with the pdf extraction.